-Beginning with students in the Class of 2012, undergraduate student records, from applications to the University through Orientation and then throughout the following years until graduation, are maintained in electronic form.
+Beginning with students in the Class of 2012, undergraduate student records, from applications to the University through orientation and then throughout the following years until graduation, are maintained in electronic form.

-The College’s Office of Academic Records maintains academic information on undergraduate students and recent graduates of The College.
+The College’s Office of Academic Records maintains academic information on undergraduate students and recent graduates of the College.
 The official files are kept in this office for all currently matriculated students.
-Files for students who have graduated prior to 2012 are kept in an “Out-of-College” file room for five years and then destroyed.
+Files for students who have graduated prior to 2012 are kept for five years and then destroyed.
 Those for students who leave without earning a degree are kept for ten years.
 In addition to files, the Office of Academic Records maintains various lists, compiles reports on the academic status of students and provides certain information to departments concerning their majors.
 Requests for access to student files are made to this office.
 The supervisor of the office is responsible for enforcing recordkeeping procedures and the maintenance of files at all times.
 Distribution of academic information to advisers and some mailings dealing with the academic advising of the students are also handled by this office.

 B. STUDENT FILES

 - Information including student’s name, classification, ID number, advisers, majors and minors.

 - Student’s program slips, and Drop/Add forms which include the signature of the dean or show that a “W” was processed.

 - Student’s application to the University of Rochester, including high school record, and College Board scores when available.

 - Information found in some of the files when appropriate: